engina/the-internet-book/README.md

 Goals
 =====
-If any of the following goals are not met for any part of the book, it means I failed.
+If any of the following goals are not met for any part of the book, it means that the book has failed.

   - **Accuracy**: You think some part of this document is not accurate.
   - **Clarity**: Any part of this document is ambiguous to you.